What Are Microcap Securities?

 OTC Bulletin Board (OTCBB)

-The OTCBB is FINRA’s electronic inter-dealer quotation system.
-The Bulletin Board displays quotes, last-sale prices, and volume information for many OTC equity securities that are fully reporting under the Securities Exchange Act of 1934.
-These Issuers must also be sponsored by a market maker to become quoted on the OTCBB.
+The OTCBB or “Bulletin Board” refers to FINRA’s electronic inter-dealer quotation system.
+The Bulletin Board, which has essentially been replaced by the availability of electronic trading platforms available from every brokerage, displayed quotes, last-sale prices, and volume information for many OTC equity securities that were fully reporting under the Securities Exchange Act of 1934.

 Not all fully reporting public companies were qualified to be listed on the OTCBB, but now all companies with a trading symbol are quoted on virtually every trading platform.
 Many industry professionals still use the term “bulletin board” to describe a fully reporting Issuer even if the stock is not actually quoted on the OTCBB anymore.

 Each of the experienced microcap securities attorneys contributing to OTCLawyers.com represent microcap public companies, from startups going public to those that are filing to become listed on the NASDAQ or the NYSE MKT national stock exchanges.